RememberOfLife/mirabel/README.md

   * or just enter the chat using enter to get focus
   * ctrl+t only enable disabled, never provides focus!
   * some way to resizechat still?
+  * add more chat msg types, i.e. announce type that highlights the whole row bg, etc..
+    * also command handling
+    * add chat command functionality and ability to move via chat cmd
 * global overlay notifications, (top-right, centered (e.g. mc title), sticky, progress..)
   * want notifications IN mirabel, or should mirabel issue to the environment notification service?
   * possibly unify this and some other features in a more general common frontend library